forlilab/Ringtail/docs/source/api.rst

 Writing vina results directly to the database
 ---------------------------------------------
-Similarly to writing ADNG mols directly to a database, vina docking results can be streamed directly to a database as well using ``add_results_from_vina_string``.
+Similarly to writing AD6 mols directly to a database, vina docking results can be streamed directly to a database as well using ``add_results_from_vina_string``.

 .. code-block:: python
     def vina_results():